-In the past three years I have built a dozen niche online marketing agencies that generated over $1.4M (~80% profit) in 2015.
+In the past three years I have built a dozen niche online marketing agencies that have been very successful.
 I have made it my mission to teach other people how to do the same.

 As an introvert who has been building websites for 11 years, I love this business model because I never had to meet a single client in person.
 In fact this year alone I have been to South Africa, Malaysia, Singapore, Cambodia and Thailand and my business has still ran smoothly.